filipholik/SGFabric/README.md

 # SGFabric
-Modified files from BPFabric and SGSim to build emulated Smart Grid network orchestrated by BPFabric.
+Modified files from SGSim and BPFabric to build an emulated Smart Grid network controlled by eBPF functions.
-Contains glue files to make BPFabric work with SGSim.
+Contains glue files which have to be added to SGSim and BPFabric (or have to replace original files).

+# Requirements
 Requires current version of BPFabric and SGSim.
+Dashboard requires Gradient Able Flask.

 # TODO
 Create a storage on the controller for caching content of eBPF maps.